 Students interested in conducting research in absentia should consult with the thesis supervisor and the departmental graduate officer to establish that there are compelling educational reasons.
 In addition, if your research will be performed outside the US, this may introduce important considerations for an RA or TA appointment (certificates required).

 If a student’s project is supported with sponsored funds and the field work was not initially envisioned as part of the project, the sponsor may need to provide approval.
 The student’s PI/faculty supervisor should work with their Department/Lab/Center (DLC) administrator and the Research Administration Services (RAS) contract administrator to determine if approval is needed.

-The Thesis in Absentia Form should be signed by the thesis supervisor and graduate officer and transmitted, along with an abstract of the thesis proposal, to the Office of Graduate Education for approval.
+The Thesis in Absentia form should be signed by the thesis supervisor and graduate officer and transmitted, along with an abstract of the thesis proposal, to the Office of Graduate Education for approval.
 Such approval must be requested before leaving the Institute, with ample time for full consideration by the department and the Office of Graduate Education.
 Please note: individuals filling out the form may choose either to 1) download the form, and complete it within the Adobe app (find Adobe instructions), or 2) print the form, sign the paper version, and scan it for email submission.

 Students must register and pay full tuition while pursuing thesis research in absentia.
 In unusual circumstances, the OGE may set a special tuition rate for such students.
 There are no restrictions on fellowships while on thesis research in absentia.